nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 By the end of the lab you will be able to:

-- Configure Nginx4Azure to Proxy and Load balance AKS workloads
+- Configure NGINXaaS to Proxy and Load balance AKS workloads
-- Configure Nginx4Azure to Proxy a Windows Server VM
+- Configure NGINXaaS to Proxy a Windows Server VM
 - Test access to your N4A configurations with Curl and Chrome
 - Inspect the HTTP content coming from these systems
 - Run an HTTP Load Test on your systems
 - Enable HTTP Split Clients for Blue/Green, A/B Testing
-- Configure Nginx4Azure for Redis Cluster
+- Optional: Configure NGINXaaS for Redis Cluster
-- Configure Nginx4Azure to Proxy to Nginx Ingress Headless
+- Optional: Configure NGINXaaS to Proxy to Nginx Ingress Headless

 ## Pre-Requisites

-- You must have your Nginx4Azure instance up and running
+- You must have your NGINXaaS instance up and running
 - You must access to the N4A Configuration Panel in Azure Portal
-- You must have both AKS Clusters with Nginx Ingress Controllers running
+- You must have at least one AKS Cluster with Nginx Ingress Controller running
-- You must have the sample application running in both clusters
+- You must have the sample application running in the cluster
 - You must have curl and a modern Browser installed on your system
-- You should have Redis Client Tools installed on your local system
+- Optional: You should have Redis Client Tools installed on your local system
 - See `Lab0` for instructions on setting up your system for this Workshop

 ![lab5 diagram](media/lab5_diagram.png)

-### Nginx 4 Azure Proxy to AKS Clusters
+## NGINXaaS Proxy to AKS Clusters

 This exercise will create Nginx Upstream configurations for the AKS Clusters.
-You will use the Nodepool node names, and you will add the port number `32080` from the NodePort of the Nginx Ingress Controllers running in AKS cluster 1, and AKS Cluster 2.
+You will use the Nodepool node names, and you will add the port number `32080` from the Static NodePort of the Nginx Ingress Controllers running in Cluster AKS1, (and optional Cluster AKS2).
 These were previously deployed and configured in a previous lab.
 Now the fun part, sending traffic to them!

-Configure the Upstream for AKS Cluster1.
+Create and Configure the Upstream for AKS Cluster1.

 1. Using kubectl, get the Nodepool nodes for AKS Cluster1:  (You can also find these in your Azure Portal - AKS Nodepool definitions.)